kyma-project/kyma/docs/serverless/08-08-logging-in-to-private-packages-registry.md

 ---
-title: Logging in to private package registry using credentials from Secret
+title: Log into a private package registry using credentials from a Secret
 type: Tutorials
 ---